fjhickernell/MCM-2025-Program/README.md

 * First go to the `preprocess` folder and look at the README
 * Install conda environment using `conda env create -f environment.yml`
+* Activate the conda environment using `conda activate mcm2025`
 * Use `make pp` to preprocess data
-* Use `make pgm` to generate the program book in PDF format
+* Use `make pgm` to generate the program book in PDF format, with time stamp in the filename
+* Use `make pg` to generate the program book in PDF format, with no time stamp in the filename